The Vessel Theory: Why Your Business Can't Outgrow You

 Founder, The Soul Behind the Business

-"If I just get the right funnel... the right hire... the right strategy... then things will break through."
+"If I just get the right funnel... the right hire... the right strategy... then things will finally break through."

 And here's what I discovered: Your business can only grow as big as the vessel holding it.